Lizzie Borden took an axe, And gave her mother forty whacks

 After that, a few days passed without any other notable events.
 And then Alice Russell watched something that made her anxious enough to hide the truth.

-Lizzie and Emma were in the kitchen.
+Lizzie and her sister Emma were in the kitchen.
 Alice had spent the few days with the sisters as the proceedings with the police took place and investigative measures were put forward — a reward for the capture of the murderer, and a small section in the paper by Emma inquiring about the sender of Mrs. Borden’s note.

 Standing in front of the kitchen stove, Lizzie held a blue dress.
 Alice asked her what she meant to do with it, and Lizzie replied that she intended to burn it — it was soiled, faded, and was covered in paint stains.